jonhymeine/people-registration/front-end/README.md

 **Description of `.env` environment variables:**

--   `PORT`: the port that the website is going to run;
+-   `PORT`: the port that the webpage is going to run;
 -   `VITE_API_URL`: the API's URL to send requests (where the back-end is listening to).